sanketmuchhala/RAG-Chatbot-Jupyter/README.md

 Usage

-Open the Notebook:
+Open the Notebook:Launch Jupyter Notebook and open RAG.ipynb: jupyter notebook

-Launch Jupyter Notebook:jupyter notebook RAG.ipynb

-Run Cells Sequentially:
+Run the Cells Sequentially:

-Execute each cell in order to:
+Execute each cell in order, starting with library imports and API key setup.
-Install dependencies (if not already installed).
-Import libraries and set the API key.
-Load and process your document.
-Generate and store embeddings.
-Query the chatbot with your question.

-Load a Document:

-When prompted, enter the path to your .pdf, .docx, or .txt file.
-For example:/Users/username/Documents/sample.pdf
+When prompted, provide the path to your .pdf, .docx, or .txt file (e.g., /path/to/your/file.pdf).

-Ask Questions:

-Input your question when prompted (e.g., "Tell me about the evolution of AI").
+Enter a question when prompted (e.g., "Tell me about the evolution of AI").
-The chatbot retrieves relevant document chunks and generates an answer using the DeepSeek API.

 View Results:

-Retrieved chunks and the final answer are displayed in Markdown format within the notebook.
+The notebook will display the top retrieved document chunks and the DeepSeek API's answer in Markdown format.

+Example:

+Input file: llm.pdf
+Question: "Tell me about the evolution of AI"
+Output: A detailed answer summarizing the evolution of language AI, grounded in the document.

 Flowchart
-Below is a flowchart illustrating the RAG Chatbot's workflow, written in Mermaid syntax for rendering on compatible platforms (e.g., GitHub). graph TD
+Below is a flowchart illustrating the RAG Chatbot's workflow, rendered using Mermaid syntax: graph TD
     A[Start] --> B[Load Document<br>(.pdf/.docx/.txt)]
     B --> C[Extract Text]
-    C --> D[Split Text into<br>Overlapping Chunks]
+    C --> D[Chunk Text<br>(500 tokens, 50 overlap)]
-    D --> E[Generate Embeddings<br>(SentenceTransformer)]
+    D --> E[Generate Embeddings<br>(all-MiniLM-L6-v2)]
-    E --> F[Store Embeddings<br>in FAISS Index]
+    E --> F[Store in FAISS Index]
     F --> G[User Inputs Question]
-    G --> H[Encode Question<br>(SentenceTransformer)]
+    G --> H[Encode Question]
-    H --> I[Retrieve Top-K Chunks<br>from FAISS]
+    H --> I[Retrieve Top-K Chunks<br>(FAISS Search)]
     I --> J[Combine Chunks<br>as Context]
-    J --> K[Query DeepSeek API<br>with Context]
+    J --> K[Query DeepSeek API]
-    K --> L[Display Answer<br>in Markdown]
+    K --> L[Display Answer<br>(Markdown)]
     L --> M[End]

-Project Structure
+File Structure

-RAG.ipynb: The main Jupyter Notebook containing the RAG Chatbot implementation.
-No additional files are required, but you need a document (.pdf, .docx, or .txt) to query.

-Notes

-Performance: The all-MiniLM-L6-v2 model is lightweight and runs locally, making it cost-effective and fast for embedding generation.
-Token Limits: The DeepSeek API context is capped at 6000 characters to avoid token overflow.
-Adjust max_context_chars in the notebook if needed.
-Error Handling: Ensure your DeepSeek API key is valid.
-Check for network issues if API requests fail.
-Security: Verify the legitimacy of any external APIs or services used.
-Store API keys securely and avoid hardcoding them in production.
-Customization:
-Modify max_tokens (default: 500) or overlap (default: 50) in the split_text function to adjust chunk size.
-Increase k in retrieve_top_k to retrieve more context chunks for broader answers.

-Limitations:
-The notebook assumes a single document.
-For multiple documents, modify the code to process and index multiple files.
-The DeepSeek API requires an active internet connection.

-Example
-Input File: llm.pdf (a document about large language models).Question: "Tell me about the evolution of AI."Output: A detailed answer summarizing the evolution from bag-of-words models to modern LLMs, based on the document's content.
+├── RAG.ipynb        # Main Jupyter notebook with RAG implementation
+├── README.md        # This file
+└── <your-document>  # Your .pdf, .docx, or .txt file (user-provided)

 Troubleshooting

+API Key Error: Ensure your DeepSeek API key is correctly set in the notebook.
-File Loading Errors: Ensure the file path is correct and the file format is supported.
+File Not Found: Verify the file path is correct and the file is a supported type (.pdf, .docx, .txt).
+Module Not Found: Install all dependencies listed in the Installation section.
-API Errors: Check your DeepSeek API key and internet connection.
-Review the error message printed by the notebook.
+DeepSeek API Failure: Check your internet connection and API key validity.
+Inspect the error message printed in the notebook.
-Embedding Issues: If embeddings fail, ensure sentence-transformers is installed and the model (all-MiniLM-L6-v2) is downloaded.
+Line Spacing Issue: If Markdown rendering looks off, ensure no extra spaces or tabs exist in the notebook’s Markdown cells.

 Contributing
-Feel free to fork this project, enhance the notebook, or submit pull requests with improvements.
-Suggestions for additional features (e.g., multi-document support, different embedding models) are welcome.
+Contributions are welcome!
+Please:

+Fork the repository.
+Create a feature branch (git checkout -b feature/new-feature).
+Commit changes (git commit -m 'Add new feature').
+Push to the branch (git push origin feature/new-feature).
+Open a pull request.

 License
 This project is licensed under the MIT License.
-See the LICENSE file for details (if applicable).
+See the LICENSE file for details.